-Kevin Fellezs joined our faculty as Assistant Professor of Music and African American Studies in 2012, in a joint appointment with the Institute for Research in African American Studies at Columbia.
+Kevin Fellezs joined our faculty as Assistant Professor of Music in 2012.
 He was previously on the faculty of the University of California at Merced.
 He holds the PhD in History of Consciousness (American Studies) from the University of California, Santa Cruz.

 His recent book titled Listen But Don’t Ask Question: Hawaiian Slack Key Guitar Across the TransPacific (Duke University Press, 2019) shows the ways in which slack key guitar is a site for the articulation of Hawaiian values.
 Native Hawaiian and non-Hawaiian slack key guitarists are, in fact, collectively reconfiguring notions of Hawaiian belonging, aesthetics, and politics throughout the transPacific.